pyodide/pyodide/docs/core.md

 // ...
 [SNIP]
 ```

 4. The finally block.
-Here we will clear all the variables we declared at the top.
+Here we will clear all the variables we declared at the top in exactly the same order.
 Do not clear the arguments!
 They are borrowed.
 According to the standard Python function calling convention, they are the responsibility of the calling code.
 ```
   success = true;
 finally: